materialsproject/pymatgen/docs/usage.md

 This section is a work in progress.
 But just to give an overview of the kind of analysis you can do:

 1. Modify Structures directly or even better, using the `pymatgen .transformations` and `pymatgen.alchemy` packages.
 2. Analyse Structures.
-E.g., compute the Ewald sum using the `pymatgen.analysis.ewald` package, compare two structures for similarity using `pymatgen.analysis.structure_matcher`.
+E.g., compute the Ewald sum using the `pymatgen.analysis.ewald` package, compare two structures for similarity using `pymatgen.core.structure_matcher`.

 It should be noted that `Structure` and `Molecule` are designed to be mutable.
 In fact, they are the most basic mutable units (everything below in the class hierarchy such as `Element`, `Species`, `Site`, `PeriodicSite`, `Lattice` are immutable).
 If you need guarantees of immutability for `Structure/Molecule`, you should use the `IStructure` and `IMolecule` classes instead.